Skip to Main Content

 Mar 25, 2022

-A Maryland state court found the recently-enacted congressional redistricting plan to be an unconstitutional partisan gerrymander, enjoined its use, and ordered the General Assembly to produce a new plan by Mar.
+A Maryland state court struck the congressional plan as an unconstitutional partisan gerrymander, and ordered the General Assembly to produce a new plan by Mar.
 30.

 Mar 15, 2022